How narcissists play people off against each other.

 If you’re unsure who’s giving the narcissist information about you, tell those you believe it to be a different story about yourself and see which one the narcissist finds out about, you’ll know precisely who their flying monkey is.
 Once you’ve outed your judas cut contact.

-If the are telling you story’s about what someone has said to you, ask that someone in front of the narcissist, yes you need to be brave, being brave and knowing the truth is far better than questioning yourself.
+If they are telling, your story’s about what someone has said to you, ask that someone in front of the narcissist; yes, you need to be brave; being brave and knowing the truth is far better than questioning yourself.

 The online courses are available by Elizabeth Shaw.